w3c/echidna/README.md

 ## Using Echidna as an editor

-**If you are an a spec editor, you do not need to install Echidna or to run it locally.**
+**If you are a spec editor, you do not need to install Echidna, nor to run it locally.**

 Please [see the wiki](https://github.com/w3c/echidna/wiki) for how to use Echidna as a spec editor.